-For example, the Program boasts three Early Career Award recipients (Lee Jussim, 1996, APA Award for Scientific Contribution to Social Psychology; Diana T. Sanchez APA Division 9 Early Career Award for Contributions to the Psychological Study of Social Issues, Shana Cole APS Rising Star Award); a Senior Member of the National Academy of Sciences (Howard Leventhal); two recipients of the Gordon Allport Prize for Research on Intergroup Relations (Lee Jussim, and Laurie Rudman [twice]), and the recipient of the 2014 APA Division 35 Carolyn Wood Sherif for lifetime career achievements (Laurie Rudman).
+For example, the Program boasts three Early Career Award recipients (Lee Jussim, 1996, APA Award for Scientific Contribution to Social Psychology; Diana T. Sanchez APA Division 9 Early Career Award for Contributions to the Psychological Study of Social Issues, Shana Cole APS Rising Star Award); two recipients of the Gordon Allport Prize for Research on Intergroup Relations (Lee Jussim, and Laurie Rudman [twice]), and the recipient of the 2014 APA Division 35 Carolyn Wood Sherif for lifetime career achievements (Laurie Rudman).

 Applications for admission in September are due December 15 of the previous year.
 See the How to Apply section of the Graduate Program Overview.

 In addition, the Rutgers Social Psychology Program has a strong commitment to graduate and undergraduate teaching.
 In 2000, Richard Contrada received the Rutgers University Award for Outstanding Graduate Teaching and Mentoring.
 Laurie Rudman and Diana Sanchez received School of Arts and Sciences Teaching Awards.

 The Program has strengths in two main areas: